TASChips Thermal Hotspot Simulation

 • Defense Advanced Research Projects Agency (DARPA) Recognition

-DARPA highlighted significant recent progress in physics-based compact thermal modeling based on Proper Orthogonal Decomposition that potentially can bridge scales, with targeted 1 °C prediction accuracy and 1,000× computational effort reduction.
+DARPA highlighted significant recent progress in physics-based compact thermal modeling based on Proper Orthogonal Decomposition that could potentially bridge the gap in chip thermal simulation across nm-to-mm scales.

 • NSF Research Story